From .tex, .docx, or .pptx to Markdown

 Markdown is a lightweight syntax

-• In contrast to LaTeX, you type less funny business
+• In contrast to LaTeX, you type less funny business.

-• In contrast to Microsoft Office, everything is plain text — no buttons or formatting issues on different machines
+• In contrast to Microsoft Office, everything is plain text1 โ€” no buttons or formatting issues across machines.

 Markdown math is \(\approxeq \LaTeX\)